sassoftware/esp-kubernetes/GCP-notes.md

 This script onboards a tenant to install SAS Event Stream Processing.
 Specifically, it does the following:

-- Creates a namespace in Google GKE with the tenant name
+- Creates a namespace in GKE with the tenant name
 - Creates a record of the form <namespace>.<domain> in the private DNS

 ```